 The hotel was great, but the bar was fantastic.
 The reason for the name “Char No. 5” is essentially all whisky has to be aged in charred barrels.
-These barrels are graded on a seven-point scale with five being the perfect grade for whisky aging.
-Since the bar specializes in Canadian whisky, what better name screams perfection?
+These barrels are graded on a seven-point scale with five being the perfect grade for whisky ageing.
+Since the bar specialises in Canadian whisky, what better name screams perfection?

 One of the most interesting things I learned was the difference between a Canadian and Scotch whisky.
-Often Scotch whisky’s flavors are described in terms of peat, like the moss, whereas Canadian whisky uses terms like caramel and sweetness.
-Also, it has become popular to add honey and other spices to finished Canadian whiskies giving them a completely different depth.
+Often Scotch whisky’s flavours are described in terms such as “peat”, as in the moss, whereas Canadian whisky uses words like “caramel” and “sweetness”.
+Also, it has become popular to add honey and other spices to finished Canadian whiskies giving them an entirely different depth.

 James admits that most of the guests that visit the bar are new to whisky and speaks with exceptional pleasure about helping expand their palate.
-Since I am a cocktail drinker they made me one of the bar’s signature drinks called “Harvest Moon,” an adaptation of an Old Fashioned (my favorite drink) with just the right hints of citrus and sweetness.
+Since I am a cocktail drinker, they made me one of the bar’s signature drinks called “Harvest Moon,” an adaptation of an Old Fashioned (my favourite drink) with just the right hints of citrus and sweetness.

-To be honest I don’t mind telling men where to drink or get a haircut, but giving fashion advice I always feel leads to crossing an imaginary line.
-So in order to avoid telling my fellow gentleman how to dress, I will send out a couple suggestions for cool places to get some even cooler duds.
+To be honest, I don’t mind telling men where to drink or get a haircut, but giving fashion advice, I always feel leads to crossing an imaginary line.
+So to avoid telling my fellow gentleman how to dress, I will send out a couple of suggestions for cool places to get some even cooler duds.

-Since many of my male role models dress like Frank Sinatra, but act like Indiana Jones, my style is also diverse.
-With brand name shops like H & M and Club Monaco coexisting with vintage stores like Cabaret and my all-time favorite Kensington market spot “King of Kensington,” you are spoiled for choices in finding your own style.
+Since many of my male role models dress like Frank Sinatra but act like Indiana Jones, my style is also diverse.
+With brand name shops like H & M and Club Monaco coexisting with vintage stores like Cabaret and my all-time favourite Kensington market spot “King of Kensington,” you are spoiled for choices in finding your own style.

 I hope in reading this article you were able to gain inspiration to have a gentleman’s adventure in Toronto.

-Being a gentleman is not simply about the clothes you wear or what you drink, but rather it is a feeling – being happy with oneself when in public.
+Being a gentleman is not merely about the clothes you wear or what you drink, but rather it is a feeling – being happy with oneself when in public.
 If you look good, are relaxed and know your personal tastes, your self-confidence will soar and you will be able to succeed in an ever-changing world.
-By using one of the experiences listed here you can get one step closer to self-perfection, that idea of being a true gentleman!
+By using one of the experiences listed here, you can get one step closer to self-perfection, that idea of being a real gentleman!

 Photo credit: Arienne Parzei See You Soon Travel